Beautiful Easy Hikes Near Burlington, Vermont

 Airport Park in Colchester is a good starting point for all kinds of outdoor adventures.

-Jogging paths, rec fields, playground equipment, and restrooms make this a favorite after-school park throughout the year.
+Jogging paths, recreation fields, playground equipment, and restrooms make this a favorite after-school park year-round.
 You can also access the Colchester Causeway for a nice flat bike ride along Lake Champlain.

 Our favorite discovery within Airport Park is Colchester Bog, where you’ll find some of the coolest plants in all of Vermont.
 A boardwalk delves deep into the bog, making it easy for kids to get up close and personal with this unique ecosystem.